hargunpalsingh5513/hargunpalsingh3455/README.md

 - I am a Senior doing Computer Science and Engineering from GNDEC Ludhiana 🏛️.
 I am passionate about Frontend development 🚀 and Open Source Contribution 💻.
 My areas of interest includes Web Design and Development, Database Management and Competitive Coding.
 I am a curious person who wants to explore every tech stack 💡 .
 My goal is to solve real life problems using technology and create an impact ✨.

-- 🔷 Currently, I am Actively Looking Full Time position roles in Tech beginning in July 2023.
+- 🔷 Currently, I am Actively Looking Full Time position roles in Tech.

 - 📓 You can soon find my Resume